-In addition to the live course, the EHT scientists will also provide four corresponding lesson plans and activities that focus on teaching Kepler’s laws, developing intuition for gravitation and planetary orbits, and data analysis.
-These complete lessons plans are completely optional but suggested for classroom instruction the three days prior to the live talk (i.e. Monday-Wednesday).
-The fourth lesson plan provides an opportunity for students to apply what they have learned.
-This will be a hands-on group project where students will use real astronomical data to measure the mass of the black hole at the center of our galaxy.
-Multiple completion formats from pencil and paper to computer-based data analysis will be offered.
+A corresponding, 5-day lesson plan has been developed to enhance the Zoom class.
+The lesson plan includes content, links, and activities that focus on teaching Kepler’s laws, developing intuition for gravitation and planetary orbits, and data analysis.
+Additionally, the lesson plan provides an opportunity for students to apply what they have learned and use real astronomical data to measure the mass of the black hole at the center of our galaxy.

 Recent Zoom classroom events can be viewed below or on our Black Hole PIRE YouTube Channel.